Daisy and Violet Hilton: Independent careers

 Shortly after gaining independence from the Meyers, the Hiltons sailed to the UK on the Berengaria in December, 1932.
 They spent most of 1933 in the UK and returned to the US in October, 1933.

-Violet began a relationship with musician Maurice Lambert, and they applied in 21 states for a marriage license, but it was always refused.

 In 1932, the twins appeared in the Metro-Goldwyn-Mayer film Freaks.
 Afterwards, their popularity faded, and they struggled to make a living in show business.

-Later life

-Violet was engaged for a period of time to Jewish boxer Harry Mason and he later went on to have a relationship with Daisy.

-In 1936, Violet married actor James Moore as a publicity stunt.
-The marriage lasted ten years on paper, but it was eventually annulled.
-At the time of the wedding, Daisy was visibly pregnant.
-Her child was given up for adoption.
-In 1941, Daisy married Harold Estep, better known as dancer Buddy Sawyer.
-The marriage lasted ten days.

 In 1952, the twins starred in a second film, Chained for Life, an exploitation film loosely based on their lives.
 Afterwards, they undertook personal appearances at double-bill screenings of their two films.

 The Hiltons' last public appearance was in 1961, at a drive-in theater in Charlotte, North Carolina.
 Without warning, their tour manager abandoned them there with no means of transportation or income.

+Life after show business

+Daisy and Violet Hilton photographed with saxophones, c.
+1927.

-They applied for a job in a nearby grocery store, offering to work for one salary.
+After their sudden break from their manager, they applied for a job in a nearby grocery store, offering to work for one salary.
 The owner hired them at two full salaries and designed a discreet two-person cashier station so that customers could not tell the sisters were conjoined.

 The Hiltons rented a small two bedroom home courtesy of the shop owner's church, Purcell United Methodist, and settled into a quiet life, involving work and church.
 During the holidays they remembered fellow employees and favorite customers with Christmas gifts.

+Marriage and relationships

+Following their legal emancipation in 1931, Daisy and Violet gained greater control over both their careers and their personal lives.
+Their romantic relationships attracted widespread public attention, while their status as conjoined twins created legal and social barriers to marriage.